1. Ada

 Using barrier devices, such as condoms, during sexual activity can help restrict the spread of herpes simplex viruses.
 2

 Taking precautions to avoid mosquito bites, such as repellent sprays and clothes which cover arms and legs, can prevent the spread of some viruses carried by mosquitoes and which can cause viral meningitis.
-Some viruses, such as dengue and Japanese encephalitis, are primarily encountered while travelling.
-However, some mosquito-borne viruses, such as the West Nile virus, are found within the United States.
+Some viruses, such as dengue and Japanese encephalitis, are primarily encountered while traveling.
+However, some mosquito-borne viruses, such as the West Nile virus, are found in the United States.
 14 19

 Complications of viral meningitis